diefenbach/django-lfc/docs/user/manage/page.rst

 Children
 ========

 Displays the direct children (sub pages) of an object as a list.
-Here one can bulk edit (change position, active state, etc.) or delete objects.
+Here you can bulk edit (change position, active state, etc.) or delete objects.

 Images